geurtsd/hassio-addons/xcomfort/DOCS.md

 # Home Assistant Add-on: xComfort

 xComfort is a wireless European home automation system, using the 868,3MHz band.
 The system is closed source.
-This code was reverse engineered from a variety of sources, without documentation from Eaton, and may not follow their specifications.
+This code was reverse engineered (by Karl Oygard - link below) from a variety of sources, without documentation from Eaton, and may not follow their specifications.

 This code supports both extended and regular status messages.
 Older devices only send the latter, which are not routed and have no delivery guarantees.
 Careful placement of the CI is important, so that it can see these messages, or you will need to use more than one CI to improve coverage.